 Once you find the ‘car key’, you are able to jump into any vehicle and drive around the city – this makes travelling from one place to the next a lot faster and easier as aliens don’t seem to spawn whilst in the car.
 However, it has one major flaw – whilst driving the car your mini-map disappears so you have to keep pressing the TouchPad to bring up the main map to see where you are.
 I’ll touch on this later as there are a few things missing from the game and this was one of the first ones I noticed.
 I would have liked the city to be more populated with either people or aliens and have the ability to mow them down whilst in the car as at the moment the cars seem a little redundant other than the race you perform and a tool to help you complete a timed mission later on in the game.

-The game isn’t very long, I think I had gotten from the beginning to the end within around three hours; however, this is enhanced with a bunch of collectables which are incredibly difficult to spot – in more ways than one.
+The game isn’t very long, I think I had gotten from the beginning to the end within around three hours; however, this is enhanced with a bunch of collectables that are incredibly difficult to spot – in more ways than one.
 The first collectable which you will come across is the ‘Activist’.
 This is a good alien, I presume from the original team who gave you the cards, who upon finding will increase your health by one bar.
 There appears to be six of these to find and they are really well hidden as a few of them were on the roofs and hidden underneath crates (it must have been lonely sat under a crate for however long they were there for!).
 These little guys are colourful though, so from a distance, they are easy to spot – as long as they aren’t hidden – unlike the next collectable…

 The other collectables are hotdogs – it appears Otis, the cities hotdog vendor, knocked over his cart as he ran away from the aliens which resulted in them being scattered all across the map (something tells me this isn’t very believable).
-Your reward for finding all 60 of these is a key which leads to a secret labyrinth – I can’t really comment on this anymore as I haven’t found all 60 yet as they are also hidden in obscure places.
+Your reward for finding all 60 of these is a key that leads to a secret labyrinth – I can’t really comment on this anymore as I haven’t found all 60 yet as they are also hidden in obscure places.
 Unlike the Activists though, these hot dogs are black & white – the same as Timothy’s world – so spotting these is a lot harder as they can sometimes be hidden in the shadows or blending in with the background.
 I would have liked it if you could buy a map or some kind of audio hint when you are near a hotdog as at the moment it’s like Assassins Creed II with its flags all over again!

 Okay, so by now you will have seen what the game looks like and OMG it’s so beautiful!
 I love the contrast between the black & white world and the brightly coloured aliens.
 The way the game works is everything from earth, so Timothy, the other characters, hot dogs, items and the world, are all black & white yet anything that’s alien is brightly coloured.
-This works really well and is a great artistic style which has been adapted perfectly to the game.
+This works really well and is a great artistic style that has been adapted perfectly to the game.
 The character models are clean and very rounded – I don’t think I saw a pointy edge on any of them – along with really nice lighting effects which offer real light reflections on the wet floor and reflective surfaces.

 Onto the sound – I love the music.
 I received the Soundtrack with the game from the developer and I was so impressed with it.
-It really captures the old Noire style jazz music.
+It really captures the old Noire-style jazz music.
 The sound effects are as good as you would expect, everything sounds like it should with no dips in quality or issues.
 There is one thing missing though which I would love for them to implement at some point – voice acting.
 The game is silent in terms of voices with only text to read.
 I imagine this is down to the team being very small and having the pressure of only having 10 months to finish the game off; however, a bit of voice acting would have really brought the game to life in my opinion.

 Overall, I really enjoyed my time with Timothy vs. the Aliens even though it wasn’t very long but unfortunately, there are a few things ‘missing’ which I would love to see implemented in the near future.
 Due to time constraints, there is no full menu within the game, so things such as brightness, volume, controls and other options can’t be adjusted.
 This is why I was having difficulty finding the hot dogs, as you can’t increase the brightness to make them pop out more.
 Due to the lack of a controls menu, you can’t invert your look either – this results in the right stick being ‘normal’, up is up and down is down.
 I’m hard-coded for inverted look mechanics so it took me a while to get used to it but it would be nice if this was implemented within an upcoming patch.
 Finally, the last issue was the mini-map turning off once in the car, as I mentioned above – I think this one may not be intentional though.